Youssef-Bakr/Raman-Spectrometer_Raspberry-Pi-/README.md

 - Private key
     - Secret key that only the client holding the identity knows
 - Calibration score
-    - Head of calibration attempts in the ledger
+    - Head of calibration attempts in the ledger?
 - Trust score
-    -
+    - Sum or trust level changes in the ledger?
 - Contributions list
+    - List of all the contributions from the ledger?

 ### Contributions